cchanxzy/react-currency-input-field/README.md

 `currency` should be a [ISO 4217 currency code](https://en.wikipedia.org/wiki/ISO_4217), such as "USD" for the US dollar, "EUR" for the euro, or "CNY" for the Chinese RMB.

-Any prefix, group separator and decimal separator options passed in will override the default locale settings.
+Any prefix, suffix, group separator and decimal separator options passed in will override the default locale settings.

 ### Fixed Decimal Length